 CBD Extracts: Hemp Oil, C02 Extracted Broad Spectrum* CBD Oil 200mg,

 Zatural is one of the leading US-based companies in the CBD market.
 Its products are doctor-formulated, lab-tested, locally grown, and GMO-free.
-There has not yet been any precise study about the effects of CBD on neuropathy.
+There has not yet been any detailed study about the effects of CBD on neuropathy.
 Still, CBD’s proven pain-relief and anti-inflammatory properties can only be great additions to any topical blend targeting peripheral neuropathy pain, symptoms, and discomforts.
-Besides, CBD is showing great promises for diabetics as it may help reduce blood sugars and improve overall diabetes management.
+Besides, CBD is promising for people with diabetes as it may help reduce blood sugars and improve overall diabetes management.

 This Quick Relief roll-on combines CBD with 12 essential oils, including the most efficient ones for nerve pain and damage.
-I personally really like the roll-on format, as it’s super easy to apply, and you can carry it everywhere with you.
+I like the roll-on format, as it’s super easy to apply, and you can carry it everywhere.

 Related article: The Best Sugar-Free Edibles & CBD Gummies for Diabetics